-Of course, we can’t get away from the financial benefit completely and the fact that it can be instrumental in lowering project spend is one of the biggest draws of low code as a platform.
-Traditional developers with years of relevant experience can be extremely expensive and if low code can help deliver more with less people, the ROI speaks for itself.
-Also, can low code help replace some of the software tools and licenses that you use?
-Lessening your dependency on third party companies can also be a powerful long-term benefit.
+Of course, we can’t get away from the financial benefit completely and the fact that it can be instrumental in lowering project spend is one of the biggest draws of low-code as a platform.
+Traditional developers with years of relevant experience can be extremely expensive and if low-code can help deliver more with fewer people, the ROI speaks for itself.
+Also, can low-code help replace some of the software tools and licenses that you use?
+Lessening your dependency on third-party companies can also be a powerful long-term benefit.

 The project backlog is a common nightmare for the majority of businesses, large and small.
-Low code can accelerate the development cycle of apps and other projects, which should theoretically allow your team to get more done and tackle more projects on the waiting list.
-With more time and less fires to put out, more focus can be placed on innovation and marketing your products and services.
+Low-code can accelerate the development cycle of apps and other projects, which should theoretically allow your team to get more done and tackle more projects on the waiting list.
+With more time and fewer fires to put out, more focus can be placed on innovation and marketing your products and services.

-Utilising the speed and power of low code development carries many benefits; it enables and future proofs your business, supercharges innovation, grows revenue – all whilst controlling costs.
-If you’re not already, you should seriously look at a low code technology platform.
+Utilising the speed and power of low-code development carries many benefits; it enables and future-proofs your business, supercharges innovation, and grows revenue – all whilst controlling costs.
+If you’re not already, you should seriously look at a low-code technology platform.